 b) the less expensive it will be to change things around should a new trend or new homeowners come around

 This next photo is the home of one of my FAVE long-time clients.
 And BLESS HER FREAKIN’ HEART, look at that balance…

 - gray carpet on the stairs (a small area that’s more affordable to change in the future to accommodate a new style/different tastes)

-- wood-look flooring in a moderate colour/stain (flexible)
+- wood-look flooring in a moderate color/stain (flexible)

-- both warm AND cool paint colours, showing the versatility of both flooring finishes
+- both warm AND cool paint colors, showing the versatility of both flooring finishes